-We have had substantial losses since our inception and we anticipate continued operating losses, at least through the year ending December 31, 2003.
+We have had substantial losses since our inception and we anticipate an operating loss at least through the year ending December 31, 2003.
 We cannot assure you that we will ever become or remain profitable.

-- As of September 30, 2002, we had an accumulated deficit of \$121.2 million. - We incurred net losses of \$39.5 million from inception through 1999, \$26.6 million in 2000, \$34.8 million in 2001 and \$20.3 million during the nine months ended September 30, 2002.
+- As of December 31, 2002, we had an accumulated deficit of \$128.1 million. - We incurred net losses of \$39.5 million from inception through 1999, \$26.6 million in 2000, \$34.8 million in 2001 and \$27.2 million in 2002.

 The likelihood of our success must be considered in light of the expenses, difficulties and delays frequently encountered by companies formed to develop and market new technologies.
-In particular, our operations to date have focused primarily on research and development of the retinal scanning display technology and development of demonstration units.
+In particular, our operations to date have focused primarily on research and development of the scanned beam technology and development of demonstration units.
 We introduced our first two commercial products during 2002.
 We are unable to accurately estimate future revenues and operating expenses based upon historical performance.